docker-archive/classicswarm/docs/index.md

 # Docker Swarm

 Docker Swarm is native clustering for Docker.
-It allows you create and access to a pool of Docker hosts using the full suite of Docker tools.
+It turns a pool of Docker hosts into a single, virtual Docker host.
 Because Docker Swarm serves the standard Docker API, any tool that already communicates with a Docker daemon can use Swarm to transparently scale to multiple hosts.
 Supported tools include, but are not limited to, the following:

 - Dokku
 - Docker Compose